 It was kind of strange that so many businessmen were gathered here, since East Vam didn’t have any real exports with the exception of drugs or any imports except weapons.
 The country only produced enough rice and other agricultural products to feed its own population.
 There weren’t any major mineral resources except for an old played out jade mine.
 There were no manufacturing facilities.

-This was the finest restaurant in Sage, the capital city of East Vam.
-The white linen tablecloth, real silver tableware, crystal glasses, and Frankan plates complimented the luxurious wood walls, crystal chandeliers, and the handwoven carpet on the floor.
-If one didn’t know that the restaurant was located in Vam one would swear that they were in one of the finest restaurants in Ranis, Franka.
+This was the finest restaurant in Sage, the capitol city of East Vam.
+The white linen table cloth, real silver table ware, crystal glasses, and Frankan plates complimented the luxurious wood walls, crystal chandeliers, and the hand woven carpet on the floor.
+If one didn’t know that the restaurant was located in Vam, one would swear that they were in one of the finest restaurants in Ranis, Franka.

 Colonel Wynn checked his wristwatch.
 It was a few minutes after noon.
 His normally prompt dining companion was running late.
 He frowned while speculating as to what might be keeping his friend.
 It wasn’t like his friend to show up even a minute late.
 Unconscious of his action, his hand slipped down to his side to check his weapon.

 With a frown on his face, Colonel Nguyen entered the restaurant.
 He hated showing up for an appointment late, but General Luc had kept the normal mid-week briefing an hour longer than normal.
 The extra hour was more about politics than military matters, although in this particular war, it was hard to distinguish politics from military issues.
 Too often, they were one and the same.

 The Maître D’ greeted Colonel Nguyen in flawless Frankan, “Your dining companion is waiting for you at your usual table, Colonel Nguyen.”